Structure Over Scale: Learning Visual Reasoning from Pedagogical Video: Introduction

-Children's educational television offer a uniquely structured alternative.
-Programs such as \textit{Dora the Explorer} and \textit{Micky Mouse Clubhouse} are explicitly designed around a pedagogical loop that repeatedly teaches spatial reasoning through a consistent \textit{context--question--pause--answer} format.
-Each episode establishes context through extended visual scenes and previous conversations, poses direct spatial questions to the viewer (e.g., ``How do we get to the blue tree?'', ``Which path should we take?''), pauses for several seconds while visually emphasizing relevant objects via gestures, zooms, or highlights, and then reveals an unambiguous answer with verbal explanation.
-This structure appears systematically throughout every episode, with an average of 15--20 explicit spatial questions and clear correctness signals per episode.
-Importantly, the pause segment functions as an implicit reasoning trace: it visually isolates the evidence required to answer the question, creating a self-supervised environment for grounding language in perception. \doravqafigure
+Children's educational television offers this uniquely structured alternative.
+Programs such as \textit{Dora the Explorer}~\cite{dora_explorer} and \textit{Mickey Mouse Clubhouse}~\cite{gannaway2006mmclubhouse} are explicitly designed around a consistent \textit{context-question-pause-answer} pedagogical loop: each episode establishes visual context, poses direct spatial questions to the viewer, and then pauses (visually ``hinting'' at the answer by overlaying directional arrows, zooms, and character gestures that isolate the exact evidence needed to answer) before revealing an unambiguous answer with verbal explanation.
+This pause segment functions as an implicit reasoning trace, encoding two distinct learning signals that we later isolate experimentally (Section~\ref{sec:pause_hint}): a spatial attention signal (where to look, recoverable through the visual hints) and an entity grounding signal (what it is called).
+The structure recurs systematically across every entry, generating 15--20 explicit question-answer pairs with clear correctness signals per episode.

-This pedagogical design has been shown to produce measurable learning gains in children.
-Linebarger and Walker~\cite{linebarger2005vocabulary} report significantly higher vocabulary acquisition rates for viewers of educational television, while Ang{\i}n~\cite{angin2017spatial} demonstrates a 44\% improvement in spatial concept learning following structured educational viewing.
-Most noticeably, the importance of pause-based visual context is supported by prior work \cite{pozzulo2012culprit}, which reports that children’s accuracy on \textit{Dora the Explorer} questions decreases 25\% when the visual frames are not given during the pause.
-We hypothesize that the same structure that supports human learning can serve as an efficient and underexplored training signal for vision language models to enable spatial reasoning.

-We argue that the pedagogical structure adopted from children’s educational programs enables VLMs to improve spatial reasoning skills that generalize across diverse tasks and datasets.
-To support our hypnosis, we introduce \textbf{DoraVQA}, a dataset extracted from 8 seasons (96 episodes) of \textit{Dora the Explorer}, comprising 5,344 question--answer pairs with precise temporal alignment to video frames.
-Each example preserves the show’s pedagogical structure, including extended context segments, explicit questions, visually salient pause intervals, and ground-truth answers revealed in the transcripts.
-Using a large language model (LLM) agent, we process transcribed dialogue to form cohesive question-answer pairs with corresponding video timestamps and extract the pause-based visuals with surrounding textual context.
-DoraVQA spans multiple reasoning modes, including immediate spatial grounding, sequential navigation, compositional constraints, and recall of knowledge (Figure~\ref{fig:doravqa-overview}).